YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Symptoms also help.
 Folliculitis may be tender, itchy, or have a small white head.
 A ridge may be less inflamed but more fixed.
 An infection may have spreading redness, warmth, pain, pus, swelling, or fever.

 Patients often worry that any bump means grafts are failing.
 That is not true.
-Mild folliculitis does not automatically destroy a result, but it should be treated correctly when it is more than mild.
-At the same time, a persistent raised surface should not be called folliculitis if it does not behave like folliculitis.
+Mild folliculitis does not always destroy a result, but it should be treated correctly when it is more than mild.
+Even so, a persistent raised surface should not be called folliculitis if it does not behave like folliculitis.

-This is also where itching after a hair transplant becomes relevant.
-Itching can be normal, but if itching drives scratching and inflammation, the patient can make a small problem worse by trying to fix it with his fingers.
+Itching after a hair transplant becomes relevant here.
+Itching can be normal, but if itching drives scratching and inflammation, the patient can make a small problem worse by trying to fix it with their fingers.

 Can dense packing or too many grafts create uneven skin?

 Yes, overly aggressive density can contribute to skin trauma, poor healing, folliculitis, popping, ridging, or an unnatural surface in some patients.
-I am careful with this statement because not every raised area means the surgeon placed too many grafts.
+That needs careful wording because not every raised area means the surgeon placed too many grafts.
 But the risk becomes more realistic when a clinic pushes very high graft numbers into a limited recipient area.

 The recipient area is living skin.
 It has blood supply, elasticity, healing capacity, and limits.
 It is not an empty field that can accept unlimited grafts simply because the patient wants stronger density.